 University Hospital Inpatient Service

 Two teams work together to provide inpatient neurology care.
 We have a stroke unit providing specialized care for stroke patients.
-Approximately 1,200 patients are hospitalized each year on the Neurology inpatient service.
+Approximately 1,300 patients are hospitalized each year on the Neurology inpatient service.
 Residents assume the major responsibility for patient care under the supervision of the Neurology faculty.
-Residents also rotate seeing consults in the early evenings and on weekends.

 University Hospital Consultation Service

 In addition to the comprehensive inpatient service, the Department of Neurology operates the busiest consultation service in the hospital, providing over 4,000 adult consultations each year for other inpatient services as well as the Emergency Department.
 Although faculty members supervise the residents, these experiences provide a transition toward independent decision-making as a fully trained neurologist.

-The dayfloat resident’s day starts at 4:30 pm every weekday.
-The dayfloat resident then takes new consults and cross-covers the inpatients from 5 pm until the nightfloat resident takes over at 8 pm, and then helps cover floor patients until 1:30am.
+The Junior Night Float resident’s day starts at 4:30 pm every weekday.
+They take new consults until the Senior Night Float resident arrives at 8 pm, and then helps cover floor patients until 3:00am.